ADETOLAR01/alx-low_level_programmings/0x00-hello_world/README.md

-script that generates the assembly code
+Write a C program that prints exactly